QuesmaOrg/quesma/docs/public/docs/misc.md

 #### Quesma eats all resources (CPU, memory)

 There is a profiling endpoint available at `http://localhost:9999/debug/pprof/`.
-It can be used to profile the Quesma.
+It can be used to profile Quesma.

 1. Fetch a CPU and heap profile (it may take a few seconds)
 ```bash